LoreStudio-Charles/Virtue/README.md

 ### Oppressed
 They always warned you, with words so clear
-“Stay far from shadows, don't dare draw near.”
+"Stay far from shadows, don't dare draw near."
 Yet in the dark, you dared to play,
 And now your friend won't fade away.